 How urgent is a Statutory Demand letter?

 A statutory demand letter should be treated with the utmost urgency.
-Your creditors give you up to 21 days to reply because it will provide you with time to contact them and come up with an arrangement to pay the debt.
+The reason why your creditors give you up to 21 days to reply is that it will give you time to contact them and come up with an arrangement to pay the debt.

 If you are not swift in getting the statutory demand sorted, then the creditor will assume you have no intention of paying back the debt and will proceed in other ways to recover the debt from you.